-- (A) In order to grant an extension to an administrative waiver, Kent County shall find the following: - The project received preliminary project approval prior to May 4, 2010; and - ii.
-The project was subject to a Development Rights and Responsibilities Agreement, a Tax Increment Financing Approval, or an annexation agreement. - (B) Administrative waivers which receive an extension shall expire with the expiration of the Developers Rights and Responsibilities Agreement, the Tax Increment Financing approval or the Annexation agreement.
+- (A) In order to grant an extension to an administrative waiver, Kent County will find the following: (1) the project received preliminary project approval prior to May 4, 2010; and (2) the project was subject to a Development Rights and Responsibilities Agreement, a Tax Increment Financing Approval, or an annexation agreement. - (B) Administrative waivers which receive an extension will expire with the expiration of the Developers Rights and Responsibilities Agreement, the Tax Increment Financing approval or the Annexation agreement.

-47.5 SCOPE
+5.5 SCOPE

-No person shall develop any land for residential, commercial, industrial, or institutional uses or redevelop land without having provided for appropriate stormwater management measures that control or manage runoff from such developments, except as provided in this section.
-Stormwater management measures must be designed consistent with the Design Manual and constructed according to an approved plan for new development or polices stated in SECTION 47.7 for redevelopment.
+No person will develop any land for residential, commercial, industrial, or institutional uses or redevelop land without having provided for appropriate stormwater management measures that control or manage runoff from such developments, except as provided in this section.
+Stormwater management measures will be designed consistent with the Design Manual and constructed according to an approved plan for new development or polices stated in Section 9.7 below for redevelopment.

-47.6 EXEMPTIONS
+5.6 EXEMPTIONS